astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 sample to decay) is $2.20~\mu$s as determined by an observer in the rest frame of the decay.

 Consider this situation: D.H.
-Frish and J.H.
-Smith ("Measurement of the Relativistic Time-dilation using Mu-mesons", Am.
-J. Phys., 32, 342 (1963)) report on an experiment they did ineasuring the flux of muons at the 6,300 foot summit of Mt.
+Frisch and J.H.
+Smith report on an experiment they did ineasuring the flux of muons at the 6,300 foot summit of Mt.
 Washington (in New Hampshire) and at sea level in Cambridge Mass.
-At the top of Mt Washington, they measured the muon flux to be 568 muons/hour: When they used an identical apparatus down at sea levet in the lab at Harvard, they measured a flux of 412 muons/hour.
+At the top of Mt Washington, they measured the muon flux to be 568 muons/hour: When they used an identical apparatus down at sea levet in the lab at Harvard, they measured a flux of 412 muons/hour {cite}`Frisch63`.

 The muons are produced when cosmic rays hit to upper limits of the atmosphere, A good assumption is that the rate of production of mesons